How much will it cost?

 In addition, if you are in receipt of means tested support from SFE (or other funding councils), you should also be eligible to receive an additional, non-repayable, travel grant to assist with overseas travel costs.
 Find out more about the funding available for studying or working abroad in the Student Finance England guide.

-All students who participate in the Erasmus+ programme will receive a generous, non-repayable, Erasmus+ Grant to help with the cost of travelling and living abroad.
+All students who participate in the Erasmus+ programme are eligible to apply for a generous, non-repayable, Erasmus+ Grant to help with the cost of travelling and living abroad.
 Supplementary funding is available to support students from disadvantaged backgrounds or with additional support needs.

 For other opportunities outside of Europe, you can apply for an NTU Travel Scholarship.